island-rush/K3/README.md

 -   DB_USERNAME = database user -> default is 'root'
 -   DB_PASSWORD = database password -> default is ''
 -   SESSION_SECRET = optional secret used by session cookies for security
--   SESSION_TYPE = Either 'azure' or 'loki', default is 'loki'.
+-   SESSION_TYPE = Either 'azure', 'loki', or 'redis', default is 'loki'.
 -   AZURE_STORAGE_CONNECTION_STRING = Azure Storage Table connection string (if using 'azure' sessions)
+-   REDIS_SOCKETS = If server will use redis to bridge sockets between several instances, default false
+-   REDISCACHEHOSTNAME = Redis Hostname (we usually use azure), default is '' (if using 'redis' sessions / sockets)
+-   REDISCACHEKEY = Redis Cache Key, default is '' (if using 'redis' sessions / sockets)
 -   NODE_ENV = 'production' or 'development'...this determines how the backend serves out the frontend
 -   NODE_OPTIONS = options for running node. (--max_old_space_size=4096)
 -   PORT = server port (typically pre-set in production environments) -> default is 80